When boiling shrimp, it’s critical to use the correct length of time. Otherwise, the shrimp will turn rubbery and difficult.

 So how long should frozen shrimp be cooked?
-Shrimp should be cooked for 2 to 7 minutes, or until they float and the flesh turns opaque with pink highlights.
-The length of time it takes to boil shrimp is mostly determined by their size.
+Shrimp should be cooked for 2 to 7 minutes until they float and the flesh turns opaque with pink highlights.
+Their size mostly determines the length of time it takes to boil shrimp.

 Based on their size, the usual time to boil frozen shrimp is as follows: